KJWilliamson/kjwilliamson/README.md

 <hr>

-🔭 I’m currently working on my portfolio website and continuing learning while searching for a job or internship
+🔭 I’m currently working on IBM Pre-apprenticeship Learning path for Software Engineer
 <hr>

 Find me on the web 🌎